heinzenLeo/Missing-Values-ML/README.md

 - I still highly recommend you seeing the example.md or example.ipynb in order to understand how to use it in real-life problems.

 ## Warnings:
-Ensure you have the following libraries installed in your coding environment: *pandas*, *inspect*
+Ensure you have the following libraries installed in your coding environment: *pandas*, *inspect*.

-Both of your X_train and X_test data must be DataFrame type
+Both of your X_train and X_test data must be DataFrame type.

+If any error is found, please contact me.

+## Data:
+melb_data.csv and train.csv were downloaded from (https://www.kaggle.com)

+(melb_data: https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot?select=melb_data.csv) -- (train: in Categorical Variables, in Intermidiate ML from: https://www.kaggle.com)

 ## Contact: